get-glu/glu/docs/README.md

 > Glu is progressive delivery as code

 Glu is a framework written and consumed in the Go programming language.
-It is intended to glue together configuration repositories and artefact sources using `code`.
+It is intended to glue together configuration repositories and artifact sources using `code`.

 ## Goals